bitcoin/bitcoin/doc/build-osx.md

         make check

-4. (Optional) You can also install dashd to your path:
+4. (Optional) You can also install crownd to your path:

         make install